NixOS/nix/doc/manual/src/package-management/s3-substituter.md

 Your bucket will need a bucket policy allowing the desired users to perform the `s3:GetObject` and `s3:GetBucketLocation` action on all objects in the bucket.
-The anonymous policy in [Anonymous Reads to your S3-compatible binary cache](#ssec-s3-substituter-anonymous-reads) can be updated to have a restricted `Principal` to support this.
+The [anonymous policy given above](#anonymous-reads-to-your-s3-compatible-binary-cache) can be updated to have a restricted `Principal` to support this.

 ## Authenticated Writes to your S3-compatible binary cache